krwndbbs/MOLEQL/README.md

   atom and molecular objects, making extensive modifications along the way.
 I learned a lot from studying his Python code.
 I firmly believe that he can write code as easily as most people walk!

-- The actual drawing and manipulation of the 3 different structural models originated from a program I created back in graduate school (early 1980's ... yeah, I'm that old!!).
+- The actual drawing and manipulation of the 3 different structure models originated from a program I created back in graduate school (early 1980's ... yeah, I'm that old!!).
 I have been wanting to write this program for many years now, and I guess I have finally succeeded.